alibaba/PhotonLibOS/doc/docs/api/vcpu-and-multicore.md

 Currently there are only two ways in Photon to utilize multiple cores:

-### 1. Create OS thread maually, and initialize the Env
+### 1. Create OS thread manually, and initialize the Env

 ```cpp
 new std::thread([&]{